techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 New-CsCallQueue -Name "Callback Eligible After 60 seconds" -UseDefaultMusicOnHold $true -LanguageID en-US -IsCallbackEnabled $true -CallbackRequestDtmf "Tone1" -WaitTimeBeforeOfferingCallbackInSecond 60 -CallbackOfferTextToSpeechPrompt "If you would like to have a callback when an agent becomes available, press 1" -CallbackEmailNotificationTarget <Team or DL GUID>
 ````

-Modify an existing call queue:
+To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example:
 ````PowerShell
 Set-CsCallQueue -Identity <Call Queue GUID> -IsCallbackEnabled $true -CallbackRequestDtmf "Tone1" -WaitTimeBeforeOfferingCallbackInSecond 60 -CallbackOfferTextToSpeechPrompt "If you would like to have a callback when an agent becomes available, press 1" -CallbackEmailNotificationTarget <Team or DL GUID>
 ````

 ##### Calls become eligible for callback when there are more than 50 calls in queue

-Create a new call queue:
+To create a new call queue, use the New-CsCallQueue cmdlet, as shown in the following example:
 ````PowerShell
 New-CsCallQueue -Name "Callback Eligible After 50 calls" -UseDefaultMusicOnHold $true -LanguageID en-US -IsCallbackEnabled $true -CallbackRequestDtmf "Tone1" -NumberOfCallsInQueueBeforeOfferingCallback 50 -CallbackOfferTextToSpeechPrompt "If you would like to have a callback when an agent becomes available, press 1" -CallbackEmailNotificationTarget <Team or DL GUID>
 ````

-Modify an existing call queue:
+To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example:
 ````PowerShell
 Set-CsCallQueue -Identity <Call Queue GUID> -IsCallbackEnabled $true -CallbackRequestDtmf "Tone1" -NumberOfCallsInQueueBeforeOfferingCallback 50 -CallbackOfferTextToSpeechPrompt "If you would like to have a callback when an agent becomes available, press 1" -CallbackEmailNotificationTarget <Team or DL GUID>